-Officers and employees should not expect to receive gifts, benefits or hospitality for doing a job they are paid by the public to do.
+Department of Premier and Cabinet (DPAC) officers and employees should not expect to receive gifts, benefits or hospitality for doing a job they are paid by the public to do.
 In most situations, officers and employees should refuse gifts, benefits or hospitality if offered.